 “If a partner is constantly critical of you, you don’t share a healthy connection.
 There is no equality and no respect.
 Even if there is respect, it is forced rather than natural.
 And while you can respect someone without loving them, you cannot love someone without respecting them.
 Soon, it becomes a dominant-submissive relationship where you are the constant submissive,” Kavita says.

-There is no such thing as a perfectly equal relationship.
+- There is no such thing as a perfectly equal relationship.
 Power imbalances sneak in no matter how woke you think you are, because we’re so deeply conditioned into certain roles and beliefs.
-But when you’re constantly treading on eggshells around your partner, you realize that you’re mostly giving up all your power to them all the time.
-When you’re always trying to please them, to mold yourself into someone they’ll be happy with, but getting nothing in return, your relationship is completely and unhealthily out of balance.
+But when you’re constantly treading on eggshells around your partner, you realize that you’re mostly giving up all your power to them, pushing the relationship unhealthily out of balance

 As we’ve said, partners who constantly have you walking on eggshells are often narcissistic and masters of manipulation.
-This means they will do everything in their power to control your behavior and keep you dependent on them as far as possible.
-If a boyfriend says he is walking on eggshells, or a girlfriend feels she is being controlled in her relationship, it’s a sign that they are being manipulated and are thus, constantly treading on eggshells.
+This means they will do everything in their power to control your behavior and keep you dependent on them as much as possible.
+If a boyfriend says he is walking on eggshells, or a girlfriend feels like she is being controlled in her relationship, it’s a sign that they are being manipulated and are thus, constantly treading on eggshells

-Romantic manipulation can be overt, which means your partner could straight up tell you you’re no good and too weak/incompetent/unattractive to make your own place in the world.
-Or, it could be more subtle.
-Signs of this include cutting off access to finances, making ‘casual’ hurtful remarks, or causing you to withdraw from friends, family, and your wider social network and support system.
+- Romantic manipulation can be overt, which means your partner could straight up tell you you’re no good and too weak/incompetent/unattractive to make your own place in the world.
+Or, it could be more subtle

 “My partner’s not the best, but…” is a sentence that comes up very often when people walking on eggshells are trying to defend their relationship and their partners.
 Again, no one’s perfect, and in a healthy relationship, looking for perfection isn’t a great way to go about things.
 It is important, however, to acknowledge and address each other’s flaws, especially if they are detrimental to the relationship and your own mental health.